k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/16_rest_api_additions.md

 A RESTful API should be stateless, whereby the request's authentication does not depend on cookies or sessions and each request arrives with authentication credentials.

-By always using SSL, authentication credentials can be simplified and be a randomly-generated access token that is delivered in the **Username** field of the HTTP Basic Auth.
-It is fully browser-explorable.
+By always using SSL, authentication credentials can be simplified and be a randomly-generated access token that is delivered in the **Username** field of the HTTP Basic Auth and is fully browser-explorable.
 If a browser receives a **401 Unauthorized** status code from the server, it displays a prompt asking for credentials.
 A token can be provided as a part of the URL as a parameter, or in the header request.

-The Fabric Authentication mechanism supports Web Service calls using a username and password or a secured token based on JSON Web Tokens (JWT) solution.
+The Fabric Authentication mechanism supports Web Service calls using a username and password or a secured token based on a JSON Web Tokens (JWT) solution.
 A JWT is an open industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method that securely represents claims between two parties.
 Tokens can be used in two modes:

 * Secured mode, using a digital signature on the client side, the secret key is shared only once when the API key is created.

 * Unsecured mode signed by Fabric.
-When using this option, an Authenticate Web Service can be called with a request body API key or Username / Password.
+When using this option, a Fabric Authenticate Web Service can be called using a request body API key or Username / Password.
 All remaining Fabric Web Services calls on the same session should not use the token parameter (including the Swagger client) since the client is already authenticated.

 To invoke a Web Service call, do the following:

-1. Create a **API Key** . (can be defined as SECURED or not)
+1. Create an **API Key** which can be defined as SECURED or not.
 2. Create a **Role**, click **CREATE ROLE** > [**role_name**] > **Description** [**Role Description**].
 3. Assign the **Role** to an **API Key**, click **ASSIGN ROLE** > [**ROLE]> to API Key<'API Key'>**.
 4. Grant **Privilege's** to the role, click **GRANT** > **Operation> ON <RESOURCE> TO > ROLE**.